Hi Anne. what do you do and what brought you to Asia?

-As mentioned above, there is a direct correlation between engaged teams and business performance.
-Without an effective people strategy in place, entrepreneurs run the risk of losing their initial competitive advantage when comes the time to scale.
+There is a direct correlation between engaged teams and business performance.
+Without an effective people strategy in place, entrepreneurs run the risk of losing their initial competitive advantage when the time comes to scale.

 To scale and be successful a company needs 4 things:

 But the reality is that founders spend a disproportionate amount of time on the first 3: At seed stage all attention is put into creating the right product.
 Later, around the time of their series A, the focus shifts to building a viable revenue model and raising sufficient capital to support the next phase of growth.
 But too little time, if any at all, is spent on reflecting about the organisation and building an organisation that scales.